-Periods of lower and higher flows have a strong correlation with periods of low and high rainfall at Mataranka presented in Figure 6.
-It is clear that climatic variability is the determining factor for groundwater flows.
-The relationship between climate variability and flows at Elsey Homestead is presented in Figure 12 where a dry climatic condition is associated with flows below 180 ML per day, average climatic conditions result in flows between 180 and 275 ML per day and wet climatic conditions result in flows greater than 275 ML per day.
+Periods of lower and higher flows have a strong correlation with periods of low and high rainfall at Mataranka presented in Figure 3.
+It is clear that climatic variability is the determining factor for groundwater discharge.
+The relationship between climate variability and flows at Elsey Homestead is presented in Figure 10 where a dry climatic condition is associated with flows below 180 ML/day, average climatic conditions result in flows between 180 and 275 ML/day and wet climatic conditions result in flows greater than 275 ML/day.